adriangl/pict2cam/fastlane/README.md

 * `to_track` - The track to promote to.

-* `staged_rollout_percentage` - (Optional) Float value from 0 to 100 to perform a staged rollout.
-Defaults to nil, indicating no staged rollout.
+* `staged_rollout_percentage` - (Optional) Float from 0 to 100 to perform a staged rollout, or nil if no staged rollout